raaraya1/Personal-Proyects/README.md

 # Personal-Proyects
-In this repository the idea is to share old projects that i made when i was studying at university.
+In this repository the idea is to share old and current projects.